Booming Berlin: Best Bets for the Artsy Traveler

 View of the Temple of Asclepius at Villa Borghese Gardens in Rome

-Unlike the Vatican and the other Renaissance and ancient Roman attractions of Rome, the gallery is sparsely attended and therefore extremely pleasant.
+Unlike the Vatican and the other Renaissance and ancient Roman attractions of Rome, the National Gallery of Modern Art is sparsely attended and therefore extremely pleasant.

 After your visit, stroll along the shaded pathways of the Borghese Gardens.